ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 In the [Lab Notebook](README.md):

+1. Reference your program from 5.2.2.
+2. Reference your program from 5.2.3.
-1. Include a short YuJa video of your program from 5.2.2.
+3. Include a short YuJa video of your program from 5.2.2.
-2. Include a short YuJa video of your program from 5.2.3.
+4. Include a short YuJa video of your program from 5.2.3.

 ### Step 6: Variables and data types